 Today I put everything aside and for the first time in a while worked to get four new recipes on my list canned and processed.
 It was important for me to use up some tomatoes that I had received from my neighbor who was going on vacation and to put into jars something that they would like to have when they got home.
 I had about 4 pounds of tomatoes and decided to look through the BH&G book there it was… Fire Roasted Tomato-Ancho Taco Sauce!
 This is a new recipe not in the summer magazine and since I have not done a taco sauce and I know the neighbors would love it I got to work.

-This recipe is not a quick one, but a great flavor will develop over the cooking processes that makes the final product well worth your time.
 I used the vine tomatoes that I was given versus the plum tomatoes the recipe calls for in the cookbook.
 I didn’t find an issue but it did take an additional 10 minutes to cook down after I strained out the seeds to get a thick consistency.

 Fire Roasted Tomato-Ancho Taco Sauce

 - 8 oz fresh poblano (pasilla)chile, seeded and chopped

 - 1 cup chopped onion

 - 1 pc. fresh jalapeno peppers, seeded and chopped